tiredtait/ForthMatrix190/README.md

 .Vector ( Vector -- Prints the vector to stdout ) .LaTeXVector ( Vector -- Prints the vector to stdout formatted for LaTeX ) V* ( Vector1 Vector2 -- n Multiplies two vectors and places the answer on the stack.
-Only works with row v col matrixes ) Determinant ( TargetMatrix -- n computes the determinant of the matrix and puts it on the stack.
-Works with any matrix with n>=2 )
-VectorLength ( Vector -- n returns the length of the vector )
+Only works with row v col matrixes ) VectorLength ( Vector -- n returns the length of the vector )

 building blocks: